Collaborative Research Centres

 Collaborative Research Centres at FAU

 Collaborative Research Centres (CRCs) and Transregios (TRs) are research institutions at universities which are awarded long-term funding where researchers work together as part of an interdisciplinary research programme.
-FAU is currently involved in 11 CRCs/TRs and is the coordinating university for seven of these projects.
+FAU is currently involved in 11 CRCs/TRs and is the coordinating university for eight of these projects.

 Collaborative Research Centres coordinated by FAU